 The country you decide to have your destination wedding is a huge determiner in how much you end up spending.
 A country with less tourism is going to be less expensive in every single way in comparison to the US.
 From food to hotels to local vendors, there are plentiful opportunities to save.
 A wedding venue that goes for $10,000 in Los Angeles might be a quarter of the price in Colombia and be just as beautiful.
 Not to say Colombia doesn’t have expensive wedding venues, cities like Cartagena have venues catered for American tourists to spend just as much as they would back home.
 Be mindful that the country you choose doesn’t automatically mean you’re in the clear with your budget.

 It seems like a safe assumption to say a Mexico destination wedding would be more affordable than an identical wedding in Greece.
 In my experience as a Mexico destination wedding photographer, I can tell you that’s not the case.
 Determining the country you want to tie the knot is only step one in narrowing down where you’d like to get married.
 Step 2 is deciding which cities would be a good fit for your budget.
 Continuing with the Mexico example, the coast of Oaxaca would make for an affordable and beautiful destination.
-On the other hand, I’ve heard of plenty of 6 figure bills racking up in more popular destinations like Playa Del Carmen.
-The less popular the destination, the more likely you’re going to save. w
+On the other hand, I’ve heard of plenty of 6 figure bills racking up in more popular destinations like Riviera Maya.
+The less popular the destination, the more likely you’re going to save.

 Destination Wedding Venues